 We believe that sound corporate governance is essential to the well-being of our business and our ability to generate long-term sustainable returns.
-We are committed to the highest standards of governance.
+As such, we are committed to the highest standards of governance.

-Our Board of Directors is composed of 12 Directors, including nine independent non-executive Directors.
+Our Board of Directors is composed of 14 Directors, including 13 non-executive Directors.
 The number of women elected to the Board at the 2022 Annual Meeting of Shareholders has increased to four, representing 29 per cent of the Board.
-The Board is supported by four Board committees: Audit, Human Resources, Governance and Nominating, and Related Party and Conduct Review, and Governance and Nominating.
+The Board is supported by four Board committees: Audit, Human Resources, Governance and Nominating, and Related Party and Conduct Review.

-Responsibility for CSR at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:
+Responsibility for sustainability matters and ESG considerations at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:

-Assess the effectiveness of the Board of Directors, of Committees of the Board and of the Directors; and
+Assessing the structure, composition, effectiveness and contribution of the Board of Directors, of all committees of the Board and of the Directors; and

 Nomination and Assessment of the Board

-The Committee is also responsible for assessing the performance and effectiveness of the Board, Board Committees and individual Directors from time to time to ensure that they are fulfilling their respective responsibilities and duties.
-A general evaluation is conducted at least annually to assist in assessing the overall performance of the Board and the Board Committees in order to recognize areas for improvement.
-While the scope and focus of the review may vary from year to year, the review includes a confidential Board effectiveness survey, which is administered by our external legal counsel, in early 2022, the Board engaged an independent consultant to conduct an assessment of the effectiveness and performance of the Board and its Committees, the adequacy of information provided to the Directors, Board structure and agenda planning for Board and Board Committee meetings.
-The aggregated, anonymous survey results are reviewed by the Governance and Nominating Committee, who will monitor and periodically update the Board on these findings.
+The Committee is also responsible for assessing the performance and effectiveness of the Board, Board Committees and individual Directors from time to time, with a view to ensuring that they are fulfilling their respective responsibilities and duties.
+An evaluation is conducted at least annually to assist in assessing the overall performance of the Board and the Board Committees.
+While this evaluation is usually administered by the Corporation’s external legal counsel, in early 2022, the Board engaged an independent consultant to conduct an assessment of the effectiveness and performance of the Board and its standing committees.
+The independent consultant presented its findings to the Board and the Governance and Nominating Committee, who will monitor and periodically update the Board on these findings.
 The Board currently plans on engaging an independent consultant to conduct this assessment every few years, and otherwise having the Corporation’s external legal counsel conduct a confidential Board effectiveness survey annually.
 Please refer to our Governance section of our corporate website for more information.

 CSR Strategy Execution

-While the Co-CEOs play an active role in reviewing and approving the CSR strategy, performance and reporting, formal responsibility for CSR has been delegated to the Vice-President and General Counsel, who is our CSR Lead.
+While the CEO plays an active role in reviewing and approving the CSR strategy, performance and reporting, formal responsibility for CSR has been delegated to the Vice-President and General Counsel, who is our CSR Lead.

 The CSR Lead is responsible for executing our CSR strategy, engaging with stakeholders and providing performance reports to the Governance and Nominating Committee.
-Through the oversight of the CSR Lead, we also meet regularly with our group companies to align our commitments and share knowledge on CSR initiatives.
+With the oversight of the CSR Lead, we also meet regularly with our group companies to align our commitments and share knowledge on CSR initiatives.
 A portion of the CSR Lead’s performance incentives are tied to the progress we are making in integrating CSR into all facets of our business, including environmental, social and governance factors.

 As an active owner of the companies in which we invest, we strive to ensure that our governance practices preserve and enhance shareholder value in a manner consistent with our responsible management philosophy.

 By having our executives sit on the boards of our portfolio companies, we exercise active ownership through regular engagement with their senior management.
-This governance model, which has been developed over a long period of time, allows us to ensure that our investments are being managed in a manner consistent with our responsible management philosophy, including our CSR Statement and our Code of Business Conduct and Ethics.
+This governance model, developed over a long period of time, allows us to ensure that our investments are being managed in a manner consistent with our responsible management philosophy and in line with our CSR Statement and our Code of Business Conduct and Ethics.

 We view responsible management, and all that it entails, as an effective means to mitigate risk and as a catalyst for long-term value creation.

-At the Power Corporation level, the Board of Directors and executive officers of the Corporation have overall oversight and responsibility for risk management associated with the investment activities and operations of the holding company and maintain a comprehensive and appropriate set of policies and controls to manage risks.
+At the Power Corporation level, the Board of Directors and executive officers of the Corporation have overall oversight and responsibility for risk management associated with the investment activities and operations of the holding company and maintain a comprehensive and appropriate set of policies and controls.
 Each Committee of the Board also has general oversight responsibilities for risk management, focusing on the specific risks related to the Committee’s respective mandates.
 Responsibility for addressing risks related to CSR, including ESG risks and opportunities, is assigned to the Governance and Nominating Committee of the Board.
 CSR risks and opportunities are reviewed annually by the Committee through the CSR updates provided by the Vice-President and General Counsel.